-Reroofable-Unlike some granular surfaced membranes, Grace Ice & Water Shield® HT roofing underlayment will not adhere to the underside of the exposed roof covering.
-It can be applied over the old Grace underlayment (except over Grace Basik®, Grace Tri-Flex® and Grace SYN 15TM) in retrofit applications, making reroofing easier, less costly, more durable and environmentally friendly (as the structural deck remains intact avoiding the need to purchase additional wood decking).
+Reroofable-Unlike granular surfaced membranes, Grace Ice & Water Shield® smooth surface underlayment will not adhere to the underside of the exposed roof covering.
+Grace Ice & Water Shield® membrane can be applied over the old Grace underlayment (except over Grace Basik®, Grace Tri-Flex® and Grace SYN 15TM) In retrofit applications, making re-roofing easier, less costly (since there is no need for removing the existing underlayment), more durable and environmentally friendly (as the structural deck remains intact avoiding the need to purchase additional wood decking).

-Grace technical support-Grace Ice & Water Shield® HT roofing underlayment is backed by a team of local technical support personnel that help ensure every application goes smoothly.
+Grace technical support-Grace Ice & Water Shield® roofing underlayment is backed by a team of local technical support personnel that help ensure every application goes smoothly.